FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Model_and_Physical_file_concepts.md

 Transferring a file designated by an absolute name involves no particularities.
-On the other hand, when the sent or received file is designated by a relative name, Transfer CFT{{< TransferCFT/componentshortname  >}} systematically looks for the corresponding absolute name, to make sure to be able to return to the same data in the event of an incident.
+On the other hand, when the sent or received file is designated by a relative name, {{< TransferCFT/axwayvariablesComponentShortName  >}} systematically looks for the corresponding absolute name, to make sure to be able to return to the same data in the event of an incident.
 Indeed, if the initial relative name is used when restarting a transfer, there is a risk of accessing different data (a changeover